vs-ude/fyr-www/content/intro/lang.md

 In the above example, `[123, 234, 345, 456]` allocates the array on the heap and returns a slice to it.
 Hence, `arr` is now a slice type.
-In addition, an array initializer is used to populate the array.

 Due to type inference, the following two statements are equivalent:

 ```go